Ayush-Rawat-1/Digit_Recognition/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or have found a bug, please feel free to submit an issue or a pull request.

-## License

-This project is licensed under the MIT License.

----

-This README provides a comprehensive overview of your project, guiding users on how to set up, run, and understand your digit recognition application.